niblyx-malnus/tarball/README.md

 (this desk also uses `/lib/bind.hoon` to get rid of %eyre binding boilerplate)

+Basically everything important is in `/lib/tarball.hoon`.
+Use the `$ball` type to organize cages into a file-system, then use `+make-tarball` to convert it to a tarball...

 ## Installation
 1. Clone this repo.
 2. Boot up a ship (fakezod or moon or whatever you use).